Cheesemaking leaves you with a little bit of cheese and an incredible amount of whey. What can we do with the leftover whey?

 It is fabulous for dogs, giving them shiny coats.

 Add a little honey and slowly, slowly simmer it down to make a brown cheese called gejtost.
+Yes, that’s literally all you need to know to make it.
 Like many soft cheeses, this can range from creamy (use like a dessert sauce) to soft but sliceable.
 In Norway, it’s common for breakfast.
 It’s an acquired taste, though.
 I made a batch and it has a very intense flavour.

 Make like Cleopatra and pour a few cups of it in the bathtub for a less expensive milk bath.
 It is slightly anti-microbial and is supposed to help with acne.